 - Assignments: all applicable to the classes indicated in the ISP.

-Upon successful fulfilment of the completion requirements listed in the point 4.5, a certificate of the ‘Postgraduate School of Thinking’ will be awarded by the Student Administration Centre (SAC) of the VUB, signed by the rector of the Vrije Universiteit Brussel, the director of the Center Leo Apostel VUB and the academic co-ordinator of the programme.
+Upon successful fulfilment of the completion requirements listed in the point 4.5, a certificate of the ‘Postgraduate School of Thinking’ will be awarded by the Student Administration Centre (SAC) of the VUB, signed by the rector of the Vrije Universiteit Brussel, the director of the Center Leo Apostel VUB and the director of the programme.